HomeArchiveBlog

 • Use linalg helpers for shaped elementwise and reduction-style operations.

-• Return the resulting AlloValue, or None for void side-effect operators.
+• Return the resulting AlloValue or None for void side-effect operators.

 Example shape of an elementwise binary build: